firebase/genkit/docs/models.md

 console.log(await llmResponse.text());
 ```

-You can pass in various model options for that model, including custom model for
+You can pass in various model options for that model, including specifying a
-specific LLM.
+custom model for specific LLMs.

 ```javascript
 const response = await generate({